hamels2/Project-Work/LM/LM/ReadMe.txt

 Run instructions:
-This program was designed to run on Windows cd LM/LM/Target java -jar LM-1.0-SNAPHOT.jar
+This program was designed to run on Windows
+This jar was built using maven, to rebuild run mvn package.
+On successful build:
+cd LM/LM/Target
+java -jar LM-1.0-SNAPHOT.jar
 (Program takes a little while to start up)

-This jar was built using maven, to rebuild run mvn package

 User instructions:
 Once program is in view press the monitor button on any row